border-l/simkey-app/README.md

 # Simkey App

 The Simkey App allows you to conveniently run Simkey scripts.
+Check out the documentation [available on our website](https://simkey.wiki) to learn the language.

 ## Using the Simkey App